16/32-bit Personal Computer - Dismantled for reference and curiosity

 Released in July 1985 the Commodore Amiga 1000 / A1000 was initially simply called, 'The Amiga from Commodore'.

-At its beginning the A1000 was destined to be a seriously impressive games machine but it was so impressive once fully realised that Commodore elevated it to a full blown computer.
-It's not surprising when you consider that the A1000 was designed by Jay Miner who'd previously designed the impressive Atari 400 and 800.
+At its beginning the A1000 was destined to be a seriously capable games machine.
+Once it was fully developed the A1000 was so capable that Commodore elevated it to a full blown personal computer.
+This isn't surprising as the A1000 was designed by Jay Miner who'd previously engineered the technically impressive Atari 400 and 800 computers.

 Boasting a 32-bit, multitasking GUI, 4096 simultaneous colours and four channel stereo sound it was quickly embraced by graphic designers, artist and animators.
-For the price, the A1000 offered outstanding multimedia data processing with its multiple co-processors which allowed it to completely outstrip its competitors in ability with only much higher end, 'serious computers and workstations' able to offer similar features.
+For the price, the Amiga 1000 offered outstanding multimedia data processing with multiple co-processors allowing it to completely outstrip its competitors in ability with only much higher end, 'serious computers and workstations' able to offer similar features.

-Unfortunately, due to poor marketing and a lack of compatibility with MS DOS buyers didn't give the A1000 a chance to really shine as it should have and it was soon replaced with the Commodore Amiga 500 and 2000.
+Unfortunately due to poor marketing and a lack of compatibility with MS DOS, buyers didn't give the A1000 a chance to really shine and it was soon replaced with the Commodore Amiga 500/A500 and 2000.

-Interestingly the underside of the case lid has the upraised signatures of the A1000's designers including 'Mitchy', Jay Miner's dog.
+Interestingly the underside of the case lid has the upraised signatures of the Amiga 1000's designers including 'Mitchy' Jay Miner's dog.